What happens in Northern Virginia when the lease ends?

 - Month-to-month --- This will include a large rent increase.

-Sometimes things happen which make a renter to end the lease before the lease term is over.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the landlord.
+Sometimes circumstances arise that require a renter to end the lease before the lease term is over.
+When this happens, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities